nkoft/Rick-and-Morty/README.md

 ## Change Log
  Use this section to document what changes were made and the reasoning behind those changes.

 **Did not need to make Character Cards in my initial html write-up.
-Eventually in my JS code I created the necessary dynamic HTML DOM elements.**
+Eventually in my JS code I created the necessary dynamic HTML DOM elements.
+I also re-formatted my html a couple times, making changes to better suit my coding needs.
+Two examples of this were creating the button elements when I didn't have any initially, as well as adding in the dropdown options for select-species and select-status.
+This was easier for me to work with instead to trying to create and filter these options through JavaScript.**